tumaer/SciML/_sources/lecture/gp.md

 ### Marginal Gaussian PDF

-For the marginal PDF we integrate out the dependence on $x_b$ of the joint PDF:
+For the marginal PDF, we integrate out the dependence on $x_b$ of the joint PDF:

 $$p(x_a) = \int p(x_a, x_b) dx_b.$$ (def_marginal_pdf)

 We can follow similar steps as above for separating terms that involve $x_a$ and $x_b$.
 After integrating out the Gaussian with a quadratic term depending on $x_b$ we are left with a lengthy term involving $x_a$ only.
-By comparison with a Gaussian PDF and re-using the block relation between $\Lambda$ and $\Sigma$ as above we obtain for the marginal
+By comparison with a Gaussian PDF and re-using the block relation between $\Lambda$ and $\Sigma$ as above, we obtain the marginal

 $$p(x_a) = \mathcal{N}(x_a; \mu_a, \Sigma_{a a}).$$ (gaussian_marginal_pdf)